roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-09 ****** byCathartico© My movement was stopped by the frat boy, though.
+My movement was stopped by the frat boy, though.
 He let go off my hair and stepped onto the back of my neck with his left shoe.
 I felt the dirty sole on my neck, forcefully pressing me down.
 With my arms tied, I had no chance to push it off.

  I was trapped!